Domiii/dbux/README.md

 * See "[Adding Dbux to your build pipeline](#adding-dbux-to-your-build-pipeline)" on how to customize the babel config

-## Async Call Graph + Callback tracking

-Theoretically we should be able to track all callbacks and their data flow to the call site, however we don't do that properly quite yet.

-That is because we currently only support a "synchronous call graph", meaning that **all** execution is organized in a single serial "thread".
-While that makes sense (especially since JavaScript is inherently single-threaded), logically we want to group "threads of asynchronous contexts" together.

-That means that, for now, invocation of promise callbacks (callbacks passed to `then()`, `catch()`, `finally()` etc.), and even resuming of an `async` function, will result in a new `run`, seen executing serially in the Call Graph, and you cannot easily trace a single promise or the execution of a asingle `async` function through the graph.
-Instead, they will be cut up into multiple pieces scattered across the linear Call Graph representation, and sprinkled with other unrelated calls that happen to occur in between.

-In other words:

-* When calling `setTimeout(f)`, you will see that `f` gets executed, but it's execution is not linked to the `setTimeout(f)` call that scheduled its execution.
-* The same problem exists with `Promise.then(f)`, and, in general, any instance where callbacks are used.

-This link between a caller passing a callback and the execution of that callback is considered an edge on the "asynchronous call graph", an elusive feature that we are planning to support, but don't have finished yet.

-The "Asynchronous Call Graph" feature is tracked in issue #210.

 ## Issues on Windows

-* A bug unrelated to Dbux occurs **very rarely**, when running things in VSCode's built-in terminal: it might change `require` or `import` paths to lower-case drive letter.
+* A bug unrelated to Dbux occurs **very rarely**, when running things in VSCode's built-in terminal: it might change `require` or `import` paths to lower- or upper-case drive letter.
    * NOTE: Luckily, we have not seen this bug occur in quite some time.
    * The bug causes a mixture of lower-case and upper-case drive letters to start appearing in `require` paths
       * => this makes `babel` unhappy ([github issue](https://github.com/webpack/webpack/issues/2815))
    * Official bug report: https://github.com/microsoft/vscode/issues/9448
-   * Workaround: Restart your computer (can help!), run command in external `cmd` or find a better behaving shell/terminal
+   * Workaround: Restart your computer (can help!), run command in external `cmd` or find a better behaving shell/terminal.

+## More...

+We keep track of some of our big ideas in [docs/future-work.md](docs/future-work.md).

 # Dbux Data Analysis